Dirty car injectors with carbon deposits that affect engine fuel consumption

 👉 you can also get to €300–€350 per year

-👉 This clearly demonstrates why the problem of dirty injectors consumption it is not only technical, but also economic.
+👉 This clearly shows that the problem of dirty injectors is not only technical, but also economic.

 Intervening early allows you to avoid continuous waste and keep the engine efficient over time.